oracle-livelabs/developer/dev-ai-app-dev-rel/codingbasics/codingbasics.md

     ![dv](./images/task4-1.png " ")

     You notice that our code has some significant changes.
-We are now passing a parameter into our query, and we are also formatting the output of our query.
+We are now passing a parameter into our query, and we are formatting the output of our query.
 Let's have a closer look:

     🔴 **`import json`** - This is a Python module that allows us to work with JSON.
 Remember: JSON Duality Views present data in document format, i.e., JSON.

     🔴 **`query_dv(first_name)`** - This is a function that takes in a parameter and returns the result of our query.
 We are passing in `first_name` as a parameter, which we can use to filter our results.

     🔴 **`...WHERE JSON_EXISTS...`** - This is an Oracle AI Database function called `JSON_EXISTS`, which allows us to check if a specific key exists in a JSON object.
 In this case, we are checking if the `first_name` key exists in our JSON document.
-Essentially, `JSON_EXISTS` function allows use to use SQL syntax to check if a key exists in a JSON object.
+Essentially, `JSON_EXISTS` function enables us to use SQL syntax to check if a key exists in a JSON object.
+Remember, unlike rows in a relational table, JSON documents in the same collection don't all have to have the same shape.

     🔴 **`json.dumps(raw_json, default=str, indent=4)`** - This is a Python function that formats our output.
 We are passing in the `raw_json` variable as an argument and formatting it with the `default=str` parameter.

     🔴 **`query_dv("Dan")`** - Here we are calling our query function again, but this time passing in the string `"Dan"` as a parameter.
 This will return all rows where `first_name` is equal to `"Dan"`.
-The result is displayed in JSON format.
+The result is displayed in JSON format, since it's coming from a JSON Duality View.

 >**Note:** Notice that our output is a nicely formatted document that now not only includes our customer data but also all orders for that customer.